Homeowners Association of La Casa, Inc.

-- The storage spaces are numbered and lettered consecutively as indicated on the compound diagram posted in the La Casa office.
-Boat spaces are identified by number and RV spaces by letter.
+- The storage spaces are numbered and lettered consecutively as indicated on the Compound diagram posted in the La Casa office.
+Boat/trailer spaces are identified by number and RV spaces by letter.
 Each storage space is identified by the number or letter on the stake to the right of the storage space.

-- The boat or RV shall be parked to the left of the number or letter without projecting into the access area.
+- The RV or boat/trailer shall be parked to the left of the number or letter without projecting into the access area.

-- The compound shall be locked upon leaving the area unless there is another boat or RV owner in the compound, in which case that person should be advised that you are leaving the area.
+- The Compound shall be locked upon leaving the area unless there is another RV/boat owner in the Compound, in which case that person should be advised that you are leaving the area.

 - Spaces are provided for washing and routine maintenance of stored items.
-A 115 volt outlet and a water faucet are provided at the concrete area for those purposes.
-There is a limit of 72 24 hours at the maintenance station.
+A 115-volt outlet and a water faucet are provided at the concrete area for those purposes.
+There is a limit of twenty-four (24) hours at the maintenance station.

 - Any damage to the gate, stakes, fence or water and electric power outlets shall be reported to the La Casa office for attention and repair by the maintenance staff.

-- Owners removing boats or RVs permanently, or for an extended period of time, shall notify the La Casa office.
-The La Casa office may reassign spaces to those on the waiting list for spaces vacant for more than 10 months.
+- Owners removing RVs, boats or utility trailers permanently, or for an extended period, shall notify the La Casa office.
+The La Casa office may reassign spaces vacant for more than ten months to those on the waiting list.

-- All loose valuables should shall be removed from the boats or RVs or stowed and locked in a safe place.
+- All loose valuables shall be removed from the RVs/boats or stowed and locked in a safe place.

-- La Casa has the legal right to remove any item stored in the boat/RV compound that is in violation of the Rules and Regulations at the owner’s expense.
+- La Casa has the legal right to remove any item stored in the RV/Boat Compound that is in violation of the Rules and Regulations at the owner’s expense.

 - The installation of all antennas, including homemade antennas, needs prior written approval by the Park Manager or the Board and must conform to State and local codes.

-- No dish antenna over 1 meter in diameter is permitted.
-Location of dish antenna must be pre-approved in writing by Management.
+- No dish antenna over one meter in diameter is permitted.
+The location of the dish antenna must be pre-approved in writing by Management.

-- Amateur radio antennas are limited to two vertical antennas per residence and must be installed to the rear of the house and within six (6) feet of the house.
+- Amateur radio antennas are limited to two vertical antennas per residence and must be installed to the rear of the house and within 6 feet of the house.
 The mast and antenna shall not exceed thirty-six (36) feet in combined height.
-The base of a ground mounted antenna shall be landscaped three (3) feet in diameter.
+The base of a ground-mounted antenna shall be landscaped 3 feet in diameter.

 - The applicant/homeowner must be a radio operator licensed by the FCC.

-- Guy wires, towers and beams are NOT allowed.
+- For amateur antennas, guy wires, towers and beams are NOT allowed.

 - An application with all the details, together with pictures showing the changes made to the house and the condition to which it will be returned, must be submitted to Park Management by the homeowner prior to applying to the County for a permit.

-- Park Management will render a decision within 14 days after review.
-A permit from the County may be applied for on or after the date Management approval is granted.
+- Park Management will render a decision within fourteen (14) days after review.
+A permit from the County shall be applied for on or after the date Management approval is granted.